clevepl/aspen-book-list/readme.txt

 === Aspen Book List ===
 Contributors:      Cleveland Public Library (will skora and Tyrone Fontaine)
 Tags:              aspen,
-Tested up to:      6.7
+Tested up to:      6.8
 Stable tag:        0.2.1
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Display a list of books (or other items) from Aspen's Discovery Catalog into WordPress as a block.

-This is intended for libraries; Aspen Discovery's API is not intended to be by the end users at this time (sorry).
+This is intended for libraries and their websites; Aspen Discovery's API is not intended to be used by end users at this time (sorry).

 LIMITATION: only will display the first 25 items on a list (for now).